Processes fail. Humans make mistakes. But there are some errors so egregious that they should never happen to a patient under any circumstance.

 Leapfrog Takes Action

-- We will waive all costs directly related to a serious reportable adverse event
+- Waive all costs directly related to the event

-- We will make a copy of our policy available to patients and payers upon request
+- Make a copy of this policy available to patients upon request

 Read the original press release here.

 Recognizing that these kind of errors can happen, Leapfrog applauds hospitals that make aggressive attempts to learn from their mistakes, publicly disclose them, and make every effort to prevent the mistake from ever happening again.
 Many hospitals already have a suitable policy in place.